Welcome, MPS – Management Class of 2022! There are several items you must complete before you begin your program:

 Review and complete the To Do List for graduate and professional students on Cornell’s New Students website.
-Please note – the current To Do List is for spring 2020 entry.
-One-Year Program students need to complete the fall 2020 list, which will be available in April.
-It is particularly important for you to complete the Health History & Immunization Compliance and the Student ID Card Request in a timely manner once the fall 2020 list is available.
+It is particularly important to complete the Health History & Immunization Compliance and the Student ID Card Request in a timely manner.

-As a residential MBA student, you will automatically be enrolled in Cornell’s Student Health Plan (SHP).
+As a residential MPS – Management student, you will automatically be enrolled in Cornell’s Student Health Plan (SHP).
 Students with partners or families can enroll their dependents in SHP.
 The university also offers optional student dental and vision plans.

 Some students may be eligible to waive the SHP requirement if they meet certain criteria.
 To review your eligibility and to submit a waiver application, visit the Student Health Benefits website.
 (Please note that waivers are extremely limited for international students.)

-An MBA is a strategic investment in your future.
-Familiarize yourself with our financial aid opportunities and policies, research your financing options, and make a plan.
+Your degree is a strategic investment in your future.
+Familiarize yourself with financial aid opportunities and policies, research your financing options, and make a plan.

 The housing and rental markets in Ithaca are fast-moving and competitive.
 Start your housing search early and explore your options.